manuelarolon/javascript-style-guide/README.md

-# Lesson 1: Introduction to Javascript
+# Lesson 1: Introduction to JavaScript

 ## Topics